 The business opportunities in Bangladesh were also highlighted by the President of the ACCI Mr. Constantinos Michalos, the Member of the Board of Directors of the Enterprise Greece Dimitrios Kourkoulas, the B5 Director of Economic Relations Anastasios Memos, and the Ambassador of Bangladesh to Greece Md.
 Jashim Uddin, who underlined the reasons to seriously consider Bangladesh as the next investment destination.
 Read Mr. Konstantinos Michalos speech HERE (in Greek)

 Foreign Minister Dr. Momen expressed his warm and grateful feelings for Greece as a country which was one of the first to recognize the newly independent state of Bangladesh in 1972.

 Cover photo: Minister of Foreign Affairs of Bangladesh Dr. Abul Kalam Abdul Momen (Center) with the President of the ACCI Constantine Michalos (Left) and the Ambassador of Bangladesh n Athens Mr. Md.
 Jashim Uddin at the head office of ACCI. in Athens.

-Bilateral Agreement signed between Greek Indian Business Association (GIBA) and Federation of Worldwide Chambers of Exporters and Importers (Fowcham)
+MOU signed between Greek Indian Business Association (GIBA) and Indian Chamber of International Business (ICIB)